 Develop Empathy: This is one of the classical practices for cultivating compassion.
 It’s particularly good when, like Lila, you need to find compassion for someone you dislike or resent.

-- First, bring to mind someone in your life who is facing difficulty or in pain.
+First, bring to mind someone in your life who is facing difficulty or in pain.
 It could be someone you know well, someone distant, even someone you saw on TV.
+Now, consider this:

 - Like me, this person desires happiness.